What We Do

 Sandia is partnering with the United States Environmental Protection Agency to integrate these capabilities into open source software.

-Sandia’s Water Network Tool for Resilience (WNTR) is an open source software package designed to simulate and analyze a water distribution networks’ resilience.
+The Water Network Tool for Resilience (WNTR) is an open-source Python package designed to analyze water distribution system resilience, developed at Sandia in partnership with the U.S. Environmental Protection Agency.
 The software includes capabilities to generate water distribution system models and evaluate resilience considering disaster and recovery scenarios.
-WNTR has been used for a wide range of resilience applications, including earthquakes, power outages, water quality concerns, supply and demand uncertainty, and cyber-attacks.
+WNTR can be used to estimate infrastructure damage, evaluate preparedness strategies, prioritize response actions, and identify worse case scenarios and best practices for maintenance and operations.

 Katherine Klise